Factbox - Contenders, picks for key jobs in Trump's administration

 TREASURY SECRETARY

-* Steven Mnuchin, former Goldman Sachs Group Inc (GS.N) executive and Trump's campaign finance chairman
+* Steven Mnuchin, former Goldman Sachs Group Inc executive and Trump's campaign finance chairman

 * Jeb Hensarling, Republican U.S. representative from Texas and chairman of the House Financial Services Committee